“We not only know the right questions to ask, we provide answers that make sense.”

 Prior to her work in the U.S. Senate, Ms. Schwartz spent several years in the nonprofit advocacy arena.

-Ms. Schwartz is an Adjunct Professor who has provided instruction at Johns Hopkins University’s Master of Arts in Communication program and the University of California, Washington Center.
+Ms. Schwartz is an Adjunct Professor who has provided instruction at Johns Hopkins University’s Master of Arts in Communication program, the University of Washington, and the University of California, Washington Center.
 She is a regular speaker on panels for young professional audiences on topics ranging from career and professional development to public affairs and crisis communication.
 She has published chapters in PR News Guidebooks focused on PR Measurement, Crisis Management, and Media Training.
 She also writes a column for the Huffington Post.

 Ms. Schwartz earned her M.A. in Political Communications from Johns Hopkins University and a B.A. in American Studies from the University of California, Berkeley.